justinccdev/opensimulator-tools/infrastructure/control/osimctrl/README.md

 If a component fails, then automatically restart it.
 If you use this option then you can only stop the component with the stop command instead of manually attaching to the screen and shutting it down (since the surrounding loop will simply start it again).
-Alternatively, you can send a SIGTERM to the bash script which acts as the simple loop.
+Alternatively, you can send the signal SIGUSR1 to the bash script which acts as the simple loop.
 This will be a child process from the screen instance).

 -h. --help